AlohaQwQ/Arc-Copyguard-Bond/README.md

 The backend provides deterministic risk scoring with optional LLM rationale, verifies x402-style report payments by parsing receipts with `web3.py`, and can submit oracle risk updates through `RiskOracleAdapter`.

+When `LLM_PROVIDER` and `LLM_API_KEY` are configured, the LLM acts as an AI risk analyst layer: it turns structured risk metrics, risk scores, recommended actions, and rule-based reasons into a readable explanation for the full risk report.
+The LLM does **not** custody funds, sign transactions, execute trades, create bonds, purchase reports, or directly control on-chain state.
+If no LLM is configured, the backend uses deterministic fallback explanations so the demo remains stable.

 ### Frontend

 Next.js 15 + React 19 + Reown AppKit + wagmi + viem.